 You can check all the community contributions which add functionalities over Taiga’s.

-The complete API is available at: https://docs.taiga.io/api.html
+The complete API is available at: Taiga REST API

 Each project in Taiga has the option to generate CSVs from the Admin panel.
 Thanks to these CSVs, it’s very straightforward to use the data in spreadsheets to generate custom reports.
 Taiga offers raw data in CSV so many applications can operate with the data.